Marcel Salathé

-Marcel Salathé (born 1975 in Basel) is a Swiss digital epidemiologist.
-He is currently an associate professor at École Polytechnique Fédérale de Lausanne (EPFL) He is the director of the Lab of Digital Epidemiology, based at EPFL's Geneva Campus.
+Marcel Salathé (born 1975 in Basel) is a Swiss digital epidemiologist and currently an associate professor at EPFL.
+He is the PI of the Lab of Digital Epidemiology, and co-director of the EPFL AI Center.
 In the first year of the COVID-19 pandemic, Salathé was the most quoted scientist in the Swiss media.

 Career

 From 1995 to 2002, Salathé studied biology at the University of Basel.
 In 2007, he graduated in biology and environmental sciences at ETH Zurich with a PhD on population genetics and evolutionary biology in the group of Sebastian Bonhoeffer, where he thereafter pursued postdoctoral studies for one year.
 In 2008, Salathé was awarded with a Society in Science Branco Weiss fellowship.
 The same year he joined group of Marcus Feldman at Stanford University as a postdoctoral researcher.
 In 2010, he became assistant professor at the Center for Infectious Disease Dynamics at Pennsylvania State University.